malva-ot/nomo/README.md

 All strings have the property of length, but length has no significance within nomo.

-In the special case of zero-length strings, two strings are the same if and only if their respective glyphs sets are the same or compatible.
+In the special case of zero-length strings, two strings are the same if and only if their respective glyphs sets are the same or are compatible.
 Conversely, zero-length strings of two incompatible glyph sets are not the same.

 ### 4.3 Name

 A nomo **name** is a sequence of zero or more strings, where all strings use the same glyph set.
 Each string within a name is called a **segment**.
 Names provide an additional dimension of semantic representation beyond the choice and ordering of glyphs within a single string.

-The name concept itself does not include intrinsic meaning about the selection or ordering of strings within a name.
+The name concept itself does not define intrinsic meaning about the selection or ordering of strings within a name.
 It instead provides a primitive mechanical feature which may be used by humans to represent any number of meanings.

 In other words, a name definitely specifies the ordering of its segments, but only humans or other parties have any opinion about what that ordering "means".